Skip to content

 The problem is not negligence by individual recruiters.
 It describes the normal state of talent pool infrastructure built between 2018 and 2024: LinkedIn Recruiter saved searches, iCIMS CRM nurture campaigns, Beamery employer brand engagement, Greenhouse Talent Pool for silver medallists, Phenom Career Site captures, Gem cold outreach, Eightfold AI Skill Cloud recommendations.
 Each platform has its own consent capture, its own retention default, its own segmentation logic, its own audit trail (or none).

-EU AI Act considerations for AI talent matching + Mobley v.
+AI talent matching and Mobley v.
 Workday

-Engagement workflows + re-activation sequences
+Engagement workflows and re-activation sequences

 At a glance